rory-smith/parallel_bilby/docs/at_a_glance.rst

 parameter estimation using a parallelized nested sampling algorithm.
 Using Parallel bilby, the run time of an inference problem can be optimised to be almost linear to number of the parallel computational units.
-Hence, it is possible to attain speeds several tens of factors faster than sequential bilby.
+Hence, it is possible to attain speeds several tens of factors faster than sequential `Bilby`_.

 Details on how Parallel Bilby works are described in the `Parallel Bilby paper`_.